Rishthegreat/Notes/School/League of Nations.md

 # League of Nations
 ---

 - Body of Delegates of the League
+	- Each Signer of the Treaty gets 1 vote
+- Executive Council
+	- US, British,
+- Article X
+	- Each memeber nation stand ready to protect the independence and territorial integrity of other nations
+		- US thought that they would just get constantly get dragged into European wars
+		- A lot of Republicans and isolationists oppose this article
+			- Not necessarily the League